 Hazelnut Coconut Fudge

-Paleo Vegan Chocolate Cream Pie
+Vegan and Paleo Chocolate Cream Pie

 Caramel Fudge Chocolate Bar

-This extra special chocolate bar is gluten-free, dairy-free and absolutely divine.
+This extra-special chocolate bar is gluten-free, dairy-free and absolutely divine.

 Gluten-Free Strawberry Licorice